sacridini/Awesome-Geospatial/README.md

 * [Verde](https://github.com/fatiando/verde) - Verde is a Python library for processing spatial data (bathymetry, geophysics surveys, etc) and interpolating it on regular grids (i.e., gridding).
 * [gpdvega](https://github.com/iliatimofeev/gpdvega) - gpdvega is a bridge between GeoPandas and Altair that allows to seamlessly chart geospatial data.
 * [LANDSAT-Download](https://github.com/olivierhagolle/LANDSAT-Download) - Automated download of LANDSAT data from USGS website.
+* [USGS API](https://github.com/kapadia/usgs) - USGS is a python module for interfacing with the US Geological Survey's API.

 ## Java